Production of Protons and Light Nuclei in Au+Au Collisions at $\sqrt{s_{\mathrm{NN}}}$ = 3 GeV with the STAR Detector: Results and Discussions

 \subsection{Coalescence Parameter}

-In the coalescence model~\cite{Butler:1963pp,Yu:2018kvh}, light nuclei are formed via the coalescence of their constituents (protons and neutrons), thus the relation between the momentum spectra of light nuclei, protons, and neutrons is as follows:
+In the coalescence model~\cite{Butler:1963pp,Yu:2018kvh}, light nuclei are formed via the coalescence of their constituents (protons and neutrons), thus the relation between the momentum spectra of light nuclei, protons, and neutrons is given by:

-where assume the same $p_{T}$, rapidity, and centrality dependence between protons and neutrons.
+where $A$ is the mass number of the light nuclei, and $Z$ is the number of protons in it.
+We assume the same $p_{T}$, rapidity, and centrality dependence between protons and neutrons.
 The neutron spectrum is derived by scaling the proton spectrum with a factor of $n/p=1.3 \pm 0.1$.
-This scaling factor is estimated from the $t/^{3}\mathrm{He}$ ratio~\cite{Kolesnikov:2007ps} measured at \SI{3}{GeV}, and this ratio is consistent with 1.28 calculated by the thermal model. $B_{A} \propto(1 / V_{\mathrm{eff}})^{(\mathrm{A}-1)}$ denotes the coalescence parameter, which is to reflect the coalescence probability of light nuclei with the mass number $A$. $V_{\mathrm{eff}}$ is the effective volume of the nucleon emission source.
+This scaling factor is estimated from the $t/^{3}\mathrm{He}$ ratio~\cite{Kolesnikov:2007ps} measured at \SI{3}{GeV}, and this ratio is consistent with the value of 1.28 calculated by the thermal model. $B_{A} \propto(1 / V_{\mathrm{eff}})^{(\mathrm{A}-1)}$ denotes the coalescence parameter, which is to reflect the coalescence probability of light nuclei with the mass number $A$. $V_{\mathrm{eff}}$ is the effective volume of the nucleon emission source.

-Figure~\ref{fig:ba_pT} describes the scaled transverse momentum dependence of the coalescence parameters for $B_{2}(d)$, $B_{3}(t)$, and $B_{3}(^{3}\mathrm{He})$ at mid-rapidity in 0-10\%, 10-20\%, 20-40\%, and 40-80\% centrality bins.
+Figure~\ref{fig:ba_pT} describes the scaled transverse momentum ($p_{T}/A$) dependence of the coalescence parameters for $B_{2}(d)$, $B_{3}(t)$, and $B_{3}(^{3}\mathrm{He})$ at mid-rapidity in 0-10\%, 10-20\%, 20-40\%, and 40-80\% centrality bins.
 Within the uncertainties, $^{A-1}\sqrt{B_{A}}$ of $d$, $t$, and $^{3}\mathrm{He}$ are consistent, and their values increase with increasing $p_{T}$.
-This increasing trend can be explained by the presence of collective flow~\cite{Polleri:1997bp}, and the length of homogeneity becomes smaller at higher transverse momentum~\cite{Scheibl:1998tk}.
-Figure \ref{fig:ba_rap} shows the rapidity and centrality dependence of the coalescence parameters: $B_{2}$ for deuterons, $\sqrt{B_{3}}$ for tritons and $^{3}\mathrm{He}$ at $p_{T}/A$ = \SI{0.65}{GeV/c}.
-Both $B_{2}$ and $\sqrt{B_{3}}$ increase from central to peripheral collisions and, as mentioned before, these behaviors can be interpreted as the effective source volume getting smaller from central to peripheral collisions.
+This increasing trend can be explained by the presence of collective flow, and the fact that the length of homogeneity becomes smaller at higher transverse momentum~\cite{Scheibl:1998tk}.
+As discussed in Ref.~\cite{Scheibl:1998tk}, there is a perfect scaling relation between the length of homogeneity and the effective volume.
+Figure \ref{fig:ba_rap} presents the rapidity and centrality dependence of the coalescence parameters: $B_{2}$ for deuterons, $\sqrt{B_{3}}$ for tritons, and $^{3}\mathrm{He}$ at $p_{T}/A$ = \SI{0.65}{GeV/c}.
+As shown by the colored bands, the common uncertainties in rapidity dependence were removed from the final systematic uncertainties.
+Both $B_{2}$ and $\sqrt{B_{3}}$ increase from central to peripheral collisions and, as mentioned before, these behaviors can be interpreted as indicating that the effective source volume decreases from central to peripheral collisions.